 Strategic crime analysis is associated with strategic planning in the area of predictions of crime interesting phenomena.
 Namely, in the analytical work predicting is at the highest level, and at the same time the most difficult to implement, because it should predict the behaviour of a system over time.
 The longer time period, in which we observe the system, the harder it is to predict the behaviour of the system, because it depends on many factors.
 The fundamental question that arises when predicting is whether the system can be applied to observe the principle of causality.
-When it is possible to apply the principle of causality, the behaviour of a system in one segment depends on the individual, we are talking about divergent phenomena that can be predicted only with some degree of probability.
+When it is possible to apply the principle of causality, the behaviour of a system can be predicted based on the behaviour of its components, and then we talk about convergence phenomena.
+In the event that the behaviour of a system in one segment depends on the individual, we are talking about divergent phenomena that can be predicted only with some degree of probability.
 The majority of crime problems are divergent phenomenon, which significantly complicates their crime analysis.